mkiezel/Nurikabe_Solver/README.md

 # Nurikabe puzzle solver
 ## General info
 In this repo i'll make script solving nurikabe, and tests in pytest.
-Then i want to make simple GUI for this project.
+Then I want to make simple GUI for this project.

 ### Nurikabe rules
 There are 5 rules in classic nurikabe puzzle: